ajerni/langchain-zim-generator-pinecone/README.md

 # langchain-zim-generator-pinecone

 This App uses langchain and OpenAI to create an index.html file containing ZIM code.
-This version has the embeddings hosted in a vectorestore at Pinecone.
+This version has the embeddings already saved in a vectorestore at Pinecone.

-Here is a development version using FAISS vectorstor in-memory:
+Here is an in-memory version (using FAISS) to explore and develop locally:

 https://github.com/ajerni/langchain-zim-generator